IQSS/old-miniverse/README.md

 # miniverse

-Used to test Dataverse GeoConnect functions, specifically workflow and types of API calls that may be needed.
+Used to test Dataverse GeoConnect functions, specifically the workflow and types of API calls that may be needed.

-This soley for "proof of concept" and will expand to test how different types of files will interact with GeoConnect.
+This project is solely for "proof of concept" and will expand to test how different types of files will interact with GeoConnect.

 ### Requirements